 Turtle Survival Center Internship Program - Cross, South Carolina

 The Turtle Survival Alliance (TSA) is offering a unique opportunity for self-motivated people to gain hands-on experience with the day to day operations of a non-profit chelonian conservation center.
-The TSA is seeking applicants for full time internships at the TSA’s Turtle Survival Center (TSC) in Cross, South Carolina.
+The TSA is seeking applicants for full time volunteer internships at the TSA’s Turtle Survival Center (TSC) in Cross, South Carolina.
 Introductory course for those focusing on chelonian husbandry and conservation.

 About the Organization:

 In 2013, the TSA centralized its base of operations by opening the Turtle Survival Center in South Carolina.
-The TSC has become recognized as a world-class turtle conservation center, complete with a greenhouse, veterinary clinic, quarantine facility, and multiple indoor/outdoor enclosures.
-This center is the TSA’s first and only U.S.-based conservation center, and is home to a growing collection of more than 700 turtles and tortoises, representing 30 of the world’s critically endangered species, and cared for by a staff of five full time employees.
+In just six years the TSC has become recognized as a world-class turtle conservation center, complete with a greenhouse, veterinary clinic, quarantine facility, and multiple indoor/outdoor enclosures.
+This center is the TSA’s first and only U.S.-based conservation center, and is home to a growing collection of more than 600 turtles and tortoises, representing 25 of the world’s critically endangered species, and cared for by a staff of five full time employees.

 Responsibilities and Expectations: